Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Related Work

 \section{Related Work}

-\paragraph{Geometry of representations in LLMs.} A growing body of work seeks to discover the linear and low-dimensional structure of how features are arranged in activation space in LLMs.
-Most of the work is 1D, a single linear direction whose sign or magnitude predicts or controls a behavior \citep{turner2024steeringlanguagemodelsactivation,panickssery2024steeringllama2contrastive,sun2025alignedblindalignmentincreases,lee2025geometryselfverificationtaskspecificreasoning}.
-Prior work has also shown that LLMs linearly represent sentiment or polarity \citep{tigges2023linearrepresentationssentimentlarge}.
-By contrast, 2D geometries in LLMs are less commonly characterized; notable studies include low-dimensional structure for space/time \citep{gurnee2024languagemodelsrepresentspace} and understanding trigonometry operations in 2D circles \citep{nanda2023progressmeasuresgrokkingmechanistic}.
-We add to this smaller set by demonstrating that emotion steering vectors are organized by a 2D VA geometry with behavioral consequences that a polarity-only account would not predict: the axes transfer differently to refusal and sycophancy, with arousal providing clean monotonic control.

-\para{Emotionally Framed Analysis and Control in LLMs.} Appending emotionally framed phrases to prompts has been shown to influence LLM behavior and improve task performance across domains \citep{li2023largelanguagemodelsunderstand,good_bad_why}.
-Prior work has investigated the internal structure underlying these effects, including hierarchical organization of emotion representations \citep{zhao2025emergencehierarchicalemotionorganization}, emotion-specific neurons and attention heads \citep{wang2025llmsfeelemotioncircuits}, and surface cues or affective biases \citep{NegativePrompt,zhou2024alignment}.
-We provide a unifying, top-down mechanistic account that links emotionally framed behaviors across representation-level geometry, unembedding structure, and neuron-level analyses.
-Concurrent work by Anthropic \citep{sofroniew2026emotionconcepts} identifies discrete emotion concept representations in Claude Sonnet 4.5 that influence downstream behaviors; our work further decomposes such categorical representations into a continuous 2D valence--arousal substrate and characterizes the geometric structure that organizes them.
+\textbf{Emotion-framed analysis and control in LLMs.} Appending emotionally framed phrases to prompts influences LLM behavior across domains~\citep{li2023largelanguagemodelsunderstand,good_bad_why}.
+Prior work has investigated the internal structure underlying these effects, including hierarchical organization of emotion representations~\citep{zhao2025emergencehierarchicalemotionorganization}, emotion-specific neurons and attention heads~\citep{wang2025llmsfeelemotioncircuits}, and affective biases~\citep{NegativePrompt,zhou2024alignment}.
+However, these approaches center on emotion labels as discrete categories; we take a step further to find a meaningful underlying subspace.
+Concurrent work by Anthropic~\citep{sofroniew2026emotionconcepts} independently identifies emotion representations that form a similar circumplex geometry in Claude Sonnet 4.5.
+Our work decomposes these into a continuous 2D subspace and provides a unifying mechanistic account linking emotionally framed behaviors across representation geometry, unembedding structure, and neuron-level analyses.